programble/junk/README.md

 Junk
 ====

-Everything in this repo is licensed under the WTFPL unless otherwise stated.
+Everything in this repo is licensed under the ISC License unless otherwise stated.